Serena Cheng QC

 - Power Station: counsel for the joint-venture purchaser in its highly technical claim for damages for breach of the asset warranties contained in a share purchase agreement concerning the largest combined cycle gas turbine power station in Europe.
 The JV claimed damages of £121 million.
 The case was listed for 11 weeks and was one of The Lawyer’s “Top 20 cases of 2013”.

-- Electricity: counsel for the Master Developer in 2 conjoined DIAC arbitrations concerning the incidence of liability to pay for electrical connections to sub-developments in a Dubai free zone.
+- Electricity: counsel for the master developer in two conjoined DIAC arbitrations concerning the incidence of liability to pay for electrical connections to sub-developments in a Dubai free zone.

-- Low density polyethylene plant: counsel to the EPC contractor on claims arising out of the termination of EPC contracts concerning 2 world-scale LDP plants and the employer’s call on bonds and guarantees given in relation thereto.
+- Low density polyethylene plant: counsel to the EPC contractor on claims arising out of the termination of EPC contracts concerning two world-scale low density polyethylene (LDP) plants and the employer’s call on bonds and guarantees given in relation thereto.
 The employer claimed £133.9 million pursuant to contract.
 The EPC contractor sought to recover £28.5 million paid by its bondsman and guarantor.

 - PFI Hospital: acting for an NHS Trust in adjudications concerning the legal basis of the contractor’s entitlement to extensions of time and to payment for variations under a PFI contract.

-- Historic structures: counsel for the employer in a 6-week final account arbitration concerning the renovation of an historic conservatory, pavilions and park in Liverpool.
+- Historic structures: counsel for the employer in a six-week final account arbitration concerning the renovation of an historic conservatory, pavillions and park in Liverpool.

-- Airports: Counsel for the employer in a DIAC arbitration concerning the expansion of an international airport under the Dubai Aviation City Corporation’s Standard Conditions of Contract.
-The joint-venture Contractor claimed payment of AED 3.8 billion in respect of remeasurement, variations, cost-escalation, mark-up on nominated sub-contract packages and prolongation, plus loss of revenue and damages for late payment;
+- Counsel for the employer in a DIAC arbitration concerning the expansion of an international airport under the Dubai Aviation City Corporation’s Standard Conditions of Contract.
+The joint-venture contractor claimed payment of AED 3.8 billion in respect of remeasurement, variations, cost-escalation, mark-up on nominated sub-contract packages and prolongation, plus loss of revenue and damages for late payment.

-- Rail: Counsel for the rail network in an adjudication concerning the effect of inconsistent clauses in a complex contract for the extension of the London Overground (underlying claim £10 million);
+- Counsel for the rail network in an adjudication concerning the effect of inconsistent clauses in a complex contract for the extension of the London Overground (underlying claim £10 million).

-- Rail: counsel for the main contractor in tri-partite TCC proceedings concerning the design and design review of a rail maintenance depot.
+- Counsel for the main contractor in tri-partite TCC proceedings concerning the design of a rail maintenance depot.
 The case raised issues of geotechnical engineering, rail logistics, programming and the quantification of future losses.

-- Road: counsel in two large road-building arbitrations concerning the foreseeability of site conditions, the identification and valuation of variations and the Contractor’s entitlement to extensions of time and delay and disruption costs;
+- Acting in two large road-building arbitrations concerning the foreseeability of site conditions, the identification and valuation of variations and the Contractor’s entitlement to extensions of time and delay and disruption costs.

 IT AND TELECOMMUNICATIONS

-- Counsel for the master systems integrator in an ICC arbitration concerning a Government’s wrongful termination of a contract for the design, procurement, installation, integration and commissioning of an airport IT system, network and security systems at an international airport in the Middle East.
+- Counsel for the contractor in an ICC arbitration concerning a government’s wrongful termination of a contract for the design, procurement, installation, integration and commissioning of an airport IT system, network and security systems at an international airport in the Middle East.

 - Adjudication proceedings concerning the installation of a trans-European system of fibre-optic cables.

-- Court proceedings concerning billing errors under a 3-year mobile-phone air-time on-selling agreement.
+- Court proceedings concerning billing errors under a three-year mobile-phone air-time on-selling agreement.

-- Counsel for the third-party designer in proceedings concerning the design and construction of a print-works in Sheffield.
-Listed for 4 weeks in the TCC in London.
+- Counsel for the third party designer in proceedings concerning the design and construction of a printworks in Sheffield;

 - Acting for the engineer in a claim arising out of its design of a methane gas extraction and processing plant.